The Playful Place

 The term “sensory integration” refers to the processing, integration, and organisation of sensory information from the body and the environment.

-Simply put, this means how we experience, interpret and react to (or ignore) information coming from our senses.
+Simply put, this means how we experience, interpret and react to information coming from our senses.
 Sensory integration is important in all the things that we need to do on a daily basis, such as getting dressed, eating, moving around, socialising, learning and working.

 Sensory information is received from our 8 senses, which include: